ElliotXie/documentation-website--1-/content/docs/fast-mode.md

 title: Fast Mode
 ---

 CASSIA's Fast Mode offers a streamlined, one-line solution for running the complete analysis pipeline.
-This mode combines annotation, scoring, and annotation boost in a single function call, using optimized default parameters.
+This mode combines annotation, scoring, and annotation boost for correcting low quality annotations in a single function call, using optimized default parameters.

 ### Basic Usage
 ```R